Preview: Louisville at Temple

-(Updated: UPDATES with postponement information in lede CHANGES TV station CHANGES “Thursday” to “Friday” in TIP-IN No. 2 UPDATES time)

 Louisville is running out of time to chase down Cincinnati atop the American Athletic Conference but enters the final month of its regular-season slate in strong position to defend its NCAA title.
-The eighth-ranked Cardinals aim for their third straight win when they visit last-place Temple on Friday.
-The game was originally scheduled for Thursday, but postponed because of snow.
-Louisville sits two games behind Cincinnati in the AAC and still has to make trips to face the Bearcats and Memphis.
+The eighth-ranked Cardinals aim for their third straight win when they visit last-place Temple on Thursday.
+Louisville sits two games behind Cincinnati in the conference and still has to make trips to face the Bearcats and Memphis.

 The Cardinals bounced back from a 69-66 home loss to Cincinnati on Jan.
 30 by picking on Central Florida and Houston in a pair of wins by an average of 16 points.
 Louisville averages 82.3 points and has been held under 70 just four times this season, including its last three losses.
 The Owls will be hard-pressed to come up with a defensive effort that can keep the Cardinals under 70 points and have surrendered an average of 82.7 in their last seven contests.